rtCamp/Frappe-Manager/docs/commands/ssl.md

 * `--dev`: Issue from fm's local CA, so no internet or public DNS is needed.
 Bench mode only.
 * `--skip-dns-check`: Skip the DNS pre-check.
 Standalone mode only.
 * `--wait-for-dns`: Wait up to 5 min for the CNAME.
 Standalone only.
+* `--custom`: Import an operator-supplied certificate instead of issuing one.
+Needs --cert and --key.
+Bench mode only.
+* `--cert`: Certificate file (PEM). --custom only.
+* `--key`: Private key file (PEM), unencrypted. --custom only.
+* `--ca`: CA bundle file (PEM).
+Optional; when given, bench containers trust it for outbound self-calls once you run 'fm start BENCH' to apply the updated compose. --custom only.

 ## Examples